-- BPHI 102 INTRODUCTION TO PHILOSOPHY (3).
+BPHI 102 - INTRODUCTION TO PHILOSOPHY (3).
 An introduction to the main problems of philosophy and its methods of inquiry, analysis and criticism.
-Works of important philosophers will be read. - BPHI 110 INTRODUCTION TO LOGIC I (3).
-The nature of arguments; fallacies, criteria and techniques of valid deductive inference; applications. - BPHI 111 INTRODUCTION TO LOGIC II (3).
-Inductive and decision-making arguments and criteria of acceptability for them. - BPHI 201 HISTORY OF ANCIENT PHILOSOPHY (3).
+Works of important philosophers will be read.

+BPHI 110 - INTRODUCTION TO LOGIC I (3).
+The nature of arguments; fallacies, criteria and techniques of valid deductive inference; applications.

+BPHI 111 - INTRODUCTION TO LOGIC II (3).
+Inductive and decision-making arguments and criteria of acceptability for them.

+BPHI 201 - HISTORY OF ANCIENT PHILOSOPHY (3).
 An introduction to the development of philosophy in the ancient world through study of the works of representative philosophers.
-BPHI 202 may be taken prior to this course. - BPHI 202 HISTORY OF MODERN PHILOSOPHY (3).
+BPHI 202 may be taken prior to this course.

+BPHI 202 - HISTORY OF MODERN PHILOSOPHY (3).
 An introduction to the development of philosophic thought since the Renaissance through the study of the works of important philosophers.
-The chief emphasis is on the 17th and 18th centuries. - BPHI 211 CONTEMPORARY MORAL ISSUES (3).
+The chief emphasis is on the 17th and 18th centuries.

+BPHI 211 - CONTEMPORARY MORAL ISSUES (3).
 Moral issues confronting men and women in contemporary society.
-Topics will vary but may include discussion of problems related to abortion, drugs, euthanasia, war, social engineering and punishment of criminals. - BPHI 212 CONFLICTING IMAGES OF MAN (3).
+Topics will vary but may include discussion of problems related to abortion, drugs, euthanasia, war, social engineering and punishment of criminals.

+BPHI 212 - CONFLICTING IMAGES OF MAN (3).
 Conflicting images of man in contemporary philosophy, literature, psychology and religion and an evaluation of these images as norms for human conduct and social policy.
-Particular attention will be given to existentialist, Marxist, behaviorist and mystical images of man. - BPHI 301 NINETEENTH- AND 20TH-CENTURY PHILOSOPHY (3).
+Particular attention will be given to existentialist, Marxist, behaviorist and mystical images of man.

+BPHI 301 - NINETEENTH- AND 20TH-CENTURY PHILOSOPHY (3).
 An introduction to Continental and British philosophy since Kant through study of the works of representative philosophers.
-Particular emphasis is placed on the development of Idealism, Marxism, Existentialism and Phenomenology and analytic philosophy. - BPHI 302 AMERICAN PHILOSOPHY (3).
-The principal movements of philosophical thought from Colonial times to the present, with special emphasis on the 19th and 20th centuries. - BPHI 311 ETHICS (3).
+Particular emphasis is placed on the development of Idealism, Marxism, Existentialism and Phenomenology and analytic philosophy.

+BPHI 302 - AMERICAN PHILOSOPHY (3).
+The principal movements of philosophical thought from Colonial times to the present, with special emphasis on the 19th and 20th centuries.

+BPHI 311 - ETHICS (3).
 A study of the moral principles of conduct and the basic concepts underlying these principles, such as good, evil, right, wrong, justice, value, duty and obligation.
-The ethical works of influential philosophers are analyzed in terms of these concepts. - BPHI 312 MEDICAL ETHICS (3).
-The concepts of Person and Justice as they relate to biomedical sciences and technologies. - BPHI 313 PHILOSOPHY OF ART (3).
-Philosophical problems relating to the arts, with emphasis on questions pertaining to aesthetic experience. - BPHI 314 SOCIAL AND POLITICAL PHILOSOPHY (3). {=BPOL 300} An examination of modern political philosophers, their responses to political, social, economic and legal concepts and the issues concerning liberties and rights in the authority-individual relationship. - BPHI 318 BUSINESS ETHICS (3).
-Ethical problems in business; application to business situations of philosophical theories of individual, corporate and governmental rights and responsibilities. - BPHI 320 EXISTENTIALISM (3).
+The ethical works of influential philosophers are analyzed in terms of these concepts.

+BPHI 313 - PHILOSOPHY OF ART (3).
+Philosophical problems relating to the arts, with emphasis on questions pertaining to aesthetic experience.

+BPHI 320 - EXISTENTIALISM (3).
 An introduction to existentialist themes in contemporary philosophy, literature, psychology and religion.
-The writings of existentialists such as Kierkegaard, Nietzsche, Camus, Sartre, Buber, May and Binswanger will be read and discussed. - BPHI 321 ETHICS AND SECURITY (3).
-(Prereq.: Junior standing) An investigation of ethical issues involving security, including conflicts between security and freedom, the need to know and privacy, individual and states rights, etc. Ethical concepts and theories will be studied in relation to security concerns.
+The writings of existentialists such as Kierkegaard, Nietzsche, Camus, Sartre, Buber, May and Binswanger will be read and discussed.